One regional Fed sought discount rate cut, three a hike

 Votes on the discount rate, which is a penalty rate charged by the Fed for banks accessing its emergency lending window, are largely symbolic gestures designed to signal a more dovish, or more hawkish, policy preference by the regional branch.

-"Those directors favouring a reduction in the primary credit rate believed that a looser setting would help to foster the Committee's macroeconomic objectives of maximum employment and price stability," the central bank said.
+"Those directors favoring a reduction in the primary credit rate believed that a looser setting would help to foster the Committee's macroeconomic objectives of maximum employment and price stability," the central bank said.

-The Fed left its overnight funds rates unchanged in a range between zero and 0.25 percent when policymakers met in September, but surprised markets by opting to keep buying bonds at an $85 billion (53.1 billion pounds) monthly pace.
+The Fed left its overnight funds rates unchanged in a range between zero and 0.25 percent when policymakers met in September, but surprised markets by opting to keep buying bonds at an $85 billion monthly pace.

 (Reporting By Alister Bull; Editing by Andrea Ricci)